psychedelanon/SPROMOJI/README.md

 When running with polling, the bot will start in the background and the Flask server will serve the WebApp on port `5000` by default.

+## Recent changes

+- MediaPipe face tracking results are now smoothed across frames for a more fluid Memoji-like animation.